Toggle menu

 The budget proposals can be found at 2023/24 budget - Full Council papers (opens new window).

 Wiltshire Council is also hosting a public webinar on 25 January for people to hear more about the proposals from Cllr Clewer and to have their questions answered.
-More information about that can be found at Wiltshire Council public budget webinar - 25 January (opens new window).
+More information about that can be found at Public webinar to take place on Wiltshire Council's budget.

 Explore the topic